zulip/zulip/docs/testing/linters.md

 Most of our lint checks get performed by `./tools/lint`.
 These include the following checks:

-- Check Python code with pyflakes.
+- Check Python code with Flake8.
 - Check JavaScript and TypeScript code with eslint.
 - Check Python code for custom Zulip rules.
 - Check non-Python code for custom Zulip rules.